 McKenzie is a senior Biology major, and she is a part of the Integrated Research in Biology and Mathematics program.
 Her research has focused on determining a model of lizard metabolism, and understanding the fitness impacts of tail loss in lizards.
 She plans to attend medical school after graduation.

-Alyssa is a senior Biology major and Beckman scholar, and (in collaboration with Dr. David Ribble) she is using population genetics to study the effectiveness of urban greenways for Texas spiny lizard dispersal.
+Alyssa is a senior Biology major and Beckman scholar, and (in collaboration with Dr. David Ribble) she is completing an honors thesis using population genetics to study the effectiveness of urban greenways for Texas spiny lizard dispersal.
 She plans to attend graduate school in conservation biology after graduation.

 Lauren is a senior double-majoring in Biology and Environmental Studies.
-Her thesis work in the lab investigates whether brain morphology is associated with invasive species biology in Texas lizards.
+Her honors thesis work in the lab investigates whether brain morphology is associated with the behaviors of invasive species of Texas lizards.

 Michelle is a senior Biology major studying the evolutionary relationships between muscle physiology and locomotor behaviors in lizards.
 She's planning to pursue a graduate degree in physical therapy after graduation.